Axioms for infinite matroids: Examples

 \subsection{The algebraic cycle matroid of a graph}

-Another natural matroid in a locally finite graph $G$ is its {\em algebraic cycle matroid\/}: the matroid whose circuits are the {\em elementary algebraic cycles\/} of $G$, the edge sets that induce degree either 0 or~2 at every vertex.
+Another natural matroid in a locally finite graph $G$ is its {\em algebraic cycle matroid\/}: the matroid whose circuits are the {\em elementary algebraic cycles\/} of $G$ (in the sense of infinite simplicial 1-chains with zero boundary), the minimal non-empty edge sets inducing even degrees at all vertices.
 When $G$ is infinite, these are the edge sets of its (finite) cycles and those of its {\em double rays\/}, its 2-way infinite paths.

 The elementary algebraic cycles do not form a matroid in every infinite graph: we shall see in Section~\ref{non-matroids} that they do not satisfy our circuit axioms when $G$ is the {\em Bean graph\/} shown in Figure~\ref{Beangraph}.
 However, Higgs proved (for his `B-matroids'; but cf.\ Theorem~\ref{Bmatroids}) that this is essentially the only counterexample: